 Over a cup of tea I pointed out that this wasn’t great.
 She wasn’t going to come back, over an hour’s travel just for an hour long massage.
 We couldn’t use it for another day because we always get the packages!
 So suggested that she ask for the value of it off the spa package next time!
 Maybe it was the superb relaxing treatments I received, maybe it was The Calmer Cat approach (we will never know what we would have got had I complained later, there were breaches of the Law there after all…..!) but she got it without any help from me!
 So next time our day will be another half price spa day plus £10 each off with the voucher for buying that day plus £50.
 Good eh?

-So, just goes to show that you can complain at the time if you can be calm!
+Usually I always say you should write not ‘phone to complain effectively but sometimes you need to complain at the time and you need to be calm.
 That’s important.
 I get stroppy which gets one nowhere, I also forget to say lots of things that I would put in a letter!
 However, I don’t think even I would have got stroppy here.
 Why?
 Isn’t it obvious?
 The customer care and apologies for the service were good.
 Any company can make mistakes, it’s how you apologise and make amends that is important.

 The old saying about the customer who has a good experience tells one person the one who has a bad experience tells 10 may now be well out of date with the rise of the Internet.
-But just as there is room for telling hundreds of more people about your bad experience(s) (at point of writing this there have been nearly 28,000 views of my site in just the first year of operation demonstrating just that!) so there is too for telling people about good service when things go wrong.
+But just as there is room for telling hundreds or thousands of more people about your bad experience(s) in social media you can tell people about good service when things go wrong.
 I have been known even when getting redress there and then to complain again at a later stage, but here there was no need.
-THAT Tesco and others is how you do customer service.
+THAT is how you do customer service.
 Oh and not forgetting that the treatments are just lovely, the therapists are excellent!
 Oh and the irony?
 Calmer Cat wants James to do the massage when we next go…..